Ecodev/graphql-doctrine/README.md

 That means it is always possible to override everything with annotations.
 But existing type hints and dock blocks should cover the majority of cases.

-### Exclude a field
+### Exclude sensitive things

 All getters, and setters, are included by default in the type.
+And all properties are included in the filters.
-But it can be specified otherwise for each method.
+But it can be specified otherwise for each method and property.

 To exclude a sensitive field from ever being exposed through the API, use `@API\Exclude`:

 ```php
 use GraphQL\Doctrine\Annotation as API;